Testing BDI-based Multi-Agent Systems using Discrete Event Simulation: Integrating BDI and DES

-\firstReview{ \paragraph{Perceptions and Actions} Agents' interaction with the environment happens through perceptions and actions.
+\paragraph{Perceptions and Actions} Agents' interaction with the environment happens through perceptions and actions.
 On the one side, the environment \ac{API} must provide functionalities to perceive the state of the environment entities and deliver perception \emph{events} to the agents.
 On the other side, the environment \ac{API} must encapsulate all the actions that agents can take to influence the environment state.
 This level of separation is the most common in \ac{MAS} programming frameworks, but it is worth stressing its importance when the goal is to run the same agent specification both in simulation and in real-world deployments.
-In (\Cref{ssec:design-simulated-environment}) we will discuss in depth the implications of this abstraction when discussing how to bind the \ac{BDI} environment \ac{API} to a \ac{DES} simulation platform. }
+In (\Cref{ssec:design-simulated-environment}) we will discuss in depth the implications of this abstraction when discussing how to bind the \ac{BDI} environment \ac{API} to a \ac{DES} simulation platform.

-\firstReview{ \paragraph{Communication} Agents in a \ac{MAS} often need to communicate with each other.
+\paragraph{Communication} Agents in a \ac{MAS} often need to communicate with each other.
 To support inter-agent communication, the environment \ac{API} must provide functionalities to send and receive messages.
-While real-world (distributed) deployments would rely on networking protocols (e.g., HTTP, MQTT, XMPP, etc.), simulators should take care of simulating the dispatch of messages to their recipient, hence emulating the role of telecommunication networks.
+Real-world (distributed) deployments rely on network protocols (e.g., HTTP, MQTT, XMPP, etc.), and although in principle they can be used in simulation as well, a typical choice driven by performance and improved experimental control is to abstract them away and provide direct control over relevant control variables (latency, message/package loss, retransmissions).
 Typically, in \ac{MAS} the environment acts as a \emph{relay} for messages, and messages might be subject to some sort of \emph{propagation} mechanism.
 The way messages are propagated may depend on the scenario, for instance, taking into account the environment topology by limiting the delivery of messages to \emph{reachable} destinations, or introducing some form of \emph{delay} or \emph{loss} in the delivery of messages to better match with the expected real-world environment dynamics and stress the properties of the system under different conditions.
-Again, failing to abstract communication functionalities would make impossible to simulate the system, as real-world networking protocols cannot be used in a simulated environment. }
+Again, failing to abstract communication functionalities would make impossible to simulate the system, as the simulator would need to rely on the underlying network stack to deliver messages between agents, which would make the simulation results unreliable and non-reproducible.